Exact solution of Schr\"odinger equation with q-deformed quantum potentials using Nikiforov-Uvarov method: Conclusion

 \section{Conclusion}

-In this paper we solve the Schr$\ddot{o}$dinger equation for Woods-Saxon plus Rosen-Morse plus Symmetrical double well potential via Nikiforov-Uvarov mathematical method.
-The results include energy spectrum of Wood-Saxon potential, Rosen-Morse potential and Symmetrical double well potential which are obtained by setting some parameters to zero.
-The PT-symmetric and non-PT-symmetric of Wood-Saxon potential, Rosen-Morse potential symmetrical double well potential have also been discussed.
+In this paper we solve the Schr\"{o}dinger equation for Woods--Saxon potential plus Rosen--Morse potential plus Symmetrical double well potential has been solved via NU method.
+The results include the energy spectrum of Wood-Saxon potential, Rosen--Morse potential and Symmetrical double well potential obtained by setting some parameters to zero.
+The PT-symmetric and non-PT-symmetric of Wood-Saxon potential, Rosen--Morse potential and the symmetrical double well potential are also discussed.